What’s In a Scent?

 - Custom-made: which are made in a laboratory using different combinations of molecules for unique or complex new scents

-Our internal analysis may look at the same criteria as IFRA, such as carcinogicity, mutagenicity or reproductive toxicity, but, we may take a stricter or different view of an ingredient.
+Our internal analysis may look at the same criteria as IFRA, such as carcinogicity, mutagenicity or reproductive toxicity, but, we may take a different view of an ingredient.
 In some instances, we may also consider additional factors such as consumer confidence with ingredients or other scientific viewpoints.

 What Makes it Smell Good?